Jump links:

 At the CMA, we champion better health, health care and a thriving health workforce.
 Member participation in the Annual General Meeting (AGM) is a chance to help lead that change.

-The AGM is a forum for members to ask questions of CMA leadership, vote on bylaw changes and address other corporate matters.
+The AGM is a forum for members to hear from and ask questions of CMA leadership, provide input on CMA governance and address other corporate matters; it’s followed by the Nominations Committee report, where delegates can vote to approve nominees for CMA leadership positions.

 View a list of past AGMs and their corresponding reports.
 Note: Member log-in may be required for some files.